Moooonet/Comfy-Align/README.md

 - **Node Alignment** - Align nodes to left, right, top, bottom, horizontal equidistant distribution, vertical equidistant distribution
 - **Node Stretching** - Stretch nodes to match dimensions or align to edges
-- **Color Management** - Apply predefined colors to nodes or use custom colors
+- **Color Management** - Apply predefined colors to nodes and groups or use custom colors
 - **Intuitive UI** - Radial menu activated with Alt+A

 ## Installation